Independent Nation: Should Wales Leave the UK?

 Independent Nation: Should Wales Leave the UK? is a book about Welsh independence by journalist Will Hayward.

 About

 The book discusses the country's feelings about Welsh independence and aims to improve the quality of the debate about it.
 Hayward says, "[T]he idea of the book is two different people could read this book and they could come to a different conclusion based on their attitude to risk, their income and whereabouts they live in Wales."

-The book discusses major talking points surrounding Welsh independence which includes;